nate-bensusen/IRL_inventory/wishlist.md

 Books

-Hardy Boys Collection
+Hardy Boys Collection (Hard Cover)

 link to Hardy Boys books in books section in the future.
 Have list highlighting unowned

-Nancy Drew Collection
+Nancy Drew Collection (Hard Cover)

 link to Nancy Drew books in books section in the future.
 Have list highlighting unowned